 For Britain, supporting a candidate from eastern Europe is “the least important criteria here,” he said.

-US Ambassador Samantha Power said the United States would back a candidate with “great leadership and management skills.”
+US Ambassador Samantha Power said the United States would back a candidate with “great leadership and management skills” and who has a “commitment to fairness and accountability.”

-French Ambassador Francois Delattre said the best candidate to become the world’s number-one diplomat must have “leadership, diplomatic skills and multilingualism.”
+French Ambassador Francois Delattre said the world’s new number one diplomat must have “leadership, diplomatic skills and multilingualism.”

-After agreeing on a nominee, the council will ask the General Assembly to endorse the nominee, who will begin work on January 1.
+After agreeing on a nominee, the council will ask the General Assembly to endorse the choice.
+The new secretary-general will begin work on January 1.